Optimizing The Getup - Part 7: Standing

 The law of irradiation is a BIG factor when it comes to grinds.

-As I’ve mentioned throughout this series, tension in the loaded arm is critical to your success in the Getup.
+As we’ve mentioned throughout this series, tension in the loaded arm is critical to your success in the Getup.

 You can think of crushing the handle of the bell as your way of linking tension from your upper body to the tension you’re creating with your lower body.